 Yup.
 I ran a half marathon.
 My goofy butt ran a half marathon at a 14 min/ mile pace.
 I am ridiculously proud of myself.
-I trained hard, I ran to first 10 miles non-stop, only walked 4x, and I wasn’t last.
+I trained hard, I ran the first 10 miles non-stop, only walked 4x after that, and I wasn’t last across the finish line.
 WINNING!
 But why the hell did I do it?
 And why am I so proud?!

 I’ll be the first to admit it: I am selfish.
 I ran this FOR ME and ONLY ME.
 I took time away from my husband and kids, missed time with friends, didn’t clean my house enough, skimped on volunteering, and didn’t blog regularly so I could run.
 I put running first so I could prepare for this half marathon.
 WHY?!